Alaska Bird photos

 Alaska’s birds

-Alaska is a unique place in that it provides habitat for many migratory birds that choose its food-rich land to raise their young.
-Owls, swans, cranes, songbirds, and many more arrive in spring and after a summer of sunlight and successful parenting, head south for warmer weather in the autumn.
+Alaska is unique in providing a habitat for many migratory birds that choose its food-rich land to raise their young.
+Owls, swans, cranes, songbirds, and many more arrive in spring, and after a summer of sunlight and successful parenting, head south for warmer weather in the autumn.
 Some fly incredible distances in favor of the abundant daylight and plentiful food availability.
-All of the Alaska bird photos here are available for purchase as stock photography, or as fine art prints to display in your home or office.
+All the Alaska bird photos here are available for purchase as stock photography or fine art prints to display in your home or office.

 Common Redpoll (Acanthis flammea)

-Common redpolls are ubiquitous birds throughout much of Alaska’s Interior and Arctic regions.
+Common redpolls are ubiquitous birds throughout Alaska’s Interior and Arctic regions.
 They inhabit the boreal forest and Arctic tundra and travel in flocks.
-They can survive in very cold weather and tunnel into the snow to stay warm during cold nights.
+They can survive in freezing weather and tunnel into the snow to stay warm during cold nights.
 They are one of the birds that overwinter in Alaska.
-Known for their very bright red breast and crown during mating plumage, they are a beautiful bird.
+They are beautiful birds, known for their bright red breast and crown during mating plumage.

 Arctic Tern (Sterna paradisaea)